-The protein crystallography (PX) platform provides facilities and expertise to help you determine the three-dimensional structure of your protein starting from a purified sample.
+Our protein crystallography platform provides facilities and expertise to help determine the three-dimensional structure of proteins (or macromolecules) starting from a purified sample.

-We also have regular access to macromolecular crystallography beamlines at the Diamond Light Source for X-ray data collection.
+They also have regular access to macromolecular crystallography beamlines at the Diamond Light Source for X-ray data collection.
 The team also arrange the shipping of samples to Diamond, assist with data collection and manage all the subsequent data curation.

 - Trained users do their own experiments